starboy0702/my-backend-api/README.md

 ![Screenshot 2025-01-02 165316](https://github.com/user-attachments/assets/66307e2c-0b88-4e73-88a1-4e4ec9f32602)
 ![Screenshot 2025-01-02 165944](https://github.com/user-attachments/assets/ed3c513d-99ea-424b-8d11-95137f088863)

-more work can be done on the front end and also more data can be added , i think the main issue the project was targeting was to organize the decentralized information and insufficient updates .
-More work can has to be done in this project wherein we can make the project easy to use for non tech users . i have deployed the project using render but there is some issue which i am not able to find out but you can still check it out here - https://my-backend-api-5-y09q.onrender.com
+more work can be done on the front end and also more data can be added ,  the main issue the project was targeting was to organize the decentralized information and insufficient updates .
+More work can has to be done in this project wherein we can make the project easy to use for non tech users . i have deployed the project using render , you can check it out here - https://my-backend-api-5-y09q.onrender.com